Battle of Pusan Perimeter logistics: North Korean advance

 With Taejon captured, North Korean forces began the effort of surrounding the Pusan Perimeter from all sides in an attempt to envelop it.
 The North Korean 4th Infantry Division and the North Korean 6th Infantry Division advanced south in a wide coordinated maneuver that was aimed at the UN's left flank.
 Advancing on UN positions, they repeatedly forced US and South Korean forces to withdraw.
 Although they were steadily pushed back, South Korean forces increased their resistance further south in an effort to delay North Korean units as much as possible.
 North and South Korean units sparred for control of several cities, inflicting heavy casualties on one another.
 The Republic of Korea Army forces defended Yongdok fiercely before being forced back.
 They also performed well in the Battle of Andong, where they were successful in repelling North Korean advances.

 In the west, US forces were pushed back repeatedly before finally halting the North Korean advance.
-Forces from the 3rd Battalion, 29th Infantry Regiment, newly arrived in the country, were wiped out at Hadong in a coordinated ambush by North Korean forces on July 27, leaving open a pass to the Pusan area.
+Forces from the 3rd Battalion, 29th Infantry Regiment, newly arrived in the country, were wiped out at Hadong in a coordinated ambush by North Korean forces on July 27, leaving open a pass to the Busan area.
 Soon after, Chinju to the west was taken, pushing the 19th Infantry Regiment back and leaving routes to the Pusan open for North Korean forces.
 US units were subsequently able to defeat and push back the North Koreans on the flank in the Battle of the Notch on August 2.
 Suffering mounting losses, the North Korean force on the west flank withdrew for several days to re-equip and receive reinforcements.
 This granted both sides several days of reprieve to prepare for the attack on the Pusan Perimeter.